Code-Geass-Codeathon/LBL001_Code-A-Thon/Server/Readme.md

   start the server

-  For Registring give the post request , add inurl localhost:Port/auth/register and give the following JSIN object
+  For Registring give the post request , add inurl localhost:Port/auth/register and give the following JSON object

                  {
                    "firstName": "Rahul",